lvgl/lvgl/docs/integration/driver/opengles.rst

 ---------------

 The OpenGL driver can draw textures from the user.
-A third-party library could be used to add content to a texture and the driver will draw the texture in the window with the LVGL objects.
+A third-party library could be used to add content to a texture and the driver will draw the texture in the window.

 For this example, ensure ``LV_COLOR_DEPTH`` is set to ``32`` and build the examples so that ``img_cogwheel_argb`` is available.